Back to Ancient Times: Planting Potatoes 19: Maze (2)

 墨書 Inktalez

 The brick was engraved with the faint words "Official Kiln of the Seventeenth Year of Yongle," and there was a deep arrow mark on its side.
-Cui Xiaoman's pupils constricted suddenly.
-"This is... the city wall brick of Tunbao!"
+Cui Xiaoman's pupils constricted sharply.
+"This is... a brick from the city wall of Tunbao!"
 0

-Outside the courtyard, Zhou Liangzhang's impatient cough echoed.
-Lin Dahe grabbed the measuring rope and casually stuffed the brick into his sleeve pocket.
-As he turned around, he noticed a new mark next to the portrait of Zao Wang Ye—three five-pointed stars, identical to the signal of the Mad Old Woman.
+Outside the courtyard, Zhou Liangzhang's impatient cough could be heard.
+Lin Dahe grabbed the measuring tape and casually stuffed the brick into his sleeve pocket.
+As he turned around, he noticed a new mark beside the portrait of the Kitchen God—three five-pointed stars, identical to the signal used by the Mad Old Woman.
 0

-They began measuring from the furthest slope.
-The laborers Zhou Liangzhang brought intentionally loosened the measuring rope, resulting in a recorded area that was thirty percent less than the actual size.
-Lin Dahe followed quietly, marking shallow grooves in the soil with his toes whenever the laborers tampered with the measurements.
+They began measuring from the farthest slope.
+The laborer brought by Zhou Liangzhang intentionally let the measuring tape hang loosely, resulting in a measurement that was thirty percent less than the actual area.
+Lin Dahe followed silently, marking shallow grooves in the soil with his toes whenever the laborer tried to manipulate the measurements.
 0

-"This plot planted with buckwheat..."
+"This piece planted with buckwheat..."
 Zhou Liangzhang squinted at the documents.
-"According to the contract, this should be Zhou's land."
+"According to the contract, this should be the Zhou family's land."
 0

-"The grain chief is joking," Lin Dahe suddenly kicked aside the loose soil next to a boundary stone, revealing a broken stele buried beneath.
-"Look, this 'Lin' character still has half left."
+"The grain chief is joking," Lin Dahe suddenly kicked aside the loose soil by the boundary stone, revealing a broken stele buried beneath.
+"Look, this 'Lin' character still has half of it left."
 0

 The laborers exchanged glances.
 Zhou Liangzhang sneered and pulled out a yellowed piece of paper from his pocket.
 "It’s written in black and white—" 0